Derek Sanderson: Personal life, health, and sportscasting career

-Sanderson then went on to become a sports broadcaster.
-He spent 10 years with New England Sports Network and WSBK-TV with play-by-play announcer Fred Cusick.
+Following his recovery Sanderson then went on to become a sports broadcaster.
+He spent 10 years with New England Sports Network and WSBK-TV with play-by-play announcer Fred Cusick calling Bruins game.
 Wanting to make sure that other hockey players would not follow his path, Sanderson organized The Professionals Group at State Street Global Advisors, where he was Director of The Sports Group that provided professional financial advice to athletes in the 1990s.

+In 1984 Sanderson met his second wife Nancy Gillis (the daughter of Don Gillis) when she sought him out to help on a project for Boston's City CableVision.
+The couple have two sons.
+Sanderson stated that meeting Nancy gave him a reason to "turn his life around."

 In 2012, Sanderson became the managing director of The Sports Group, in Boston.
 His team worked with athletes and high-net-worth individuals, but he is not currently listed on the company's website.
 His second autobiography, Crossing the Line: The Outrageous Story of a Hockey Original, written with Kevin Shea, was released in October 2012.
 His first autobiography, I've Got To Be Me, written with Stan Fischler, had been published in 1970.
 In September 2013, Sanderson received the Hockey Legacy Award from The Sports Museum at TD Garden.
 Sanderson remains active in Boston area talking part in charity events and autograph signings.

-In 2019, Sanderson was honored as an honorary fan banner captain alongside Bobby Orr during Game 5 of the Stanley Cup Final at TD Garden, he was then honored once again during the team's centennial celebrations in 2024.
+In 2019, Sanderson was honored as an honorary fan banner captain alongside Bobby Orr during game five of the Stanley Cup Final at TD Garden, he was then honored once again during the team's centennial celebrations in 2024.

 Television and film

-Throughout his playing career Sanderson made appearances on the Joe Namath Show, Johnny Carson Tonight, The Merv Griffin Show, 90 minutes live, The Mike Douglass Show and briefly hosted his own Boston based talk show Everybody's Talkin in the early 1970s.
+Throughout his playing career Sanderson made appearances on the Joe Namath Show, Johnny Carson Tonight, The Merv Griffin Show, 90 minutes live, The Mike Douglas Show and briefly hosted his own Boston based talk show Everybody's Talkin in the early 1970s.

 He also had some brief acting roles appearing as in movies such as Winter Comes Early, A Knife for the Ladies and appeared in the opening credits of an episode of the show Banacek.

 In 2015 NBC Sports Boston produced Center of Attention The Unreal Life of Derek Sanderson, an hour long documentary that chronicles Sanderson's rise, decline, and eventual redemption, also highlighting his broader influence on professional sports culture.